GoogleCloudPlatform/functions-framework/README.md

 Other Function Frameworks:

-> These Function Frameworks are not currently used by Google Cloud
+> These Function Frameworks are not currently supported by Google Cloud

 - [R](https://github.com/averikitsch/functions-framework-r)
 - [C++](https://github.com/GoogleCloudPlatform/functions-framework-cpp)